raisulzaeem/a_code_a_day/January/Readme.md

 Given a mapping of digits to letters (as in a phone number), and a digit string, return all possible letters the number could represent.
 You can assume each valid number in the mapping is a single digit.

 For example if {“2”: [“a”, “b”, “c”], 3: [“d”, “e”, “f”], …} then “23” should return [“ad”, “ae”, “af”, “bd”, “be”, “bf”, “cd”, “ce”, “cf"].

+## Day 4

+**Problem Statement**

+Create a basic GAN model with pytorch and apply it on MNIST dataset.
+This notebook is a part of Coursera GAN specialization.